dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-app-deployment-problems-in-microsoft-intune.md

 ---

 # Troubleshoot app deployment problems in Microsoft Intune
-This topic helps you solve app deployment problems with Microsoft Intune.

-If this information does not solve your problem, see [How to get support for Microsoft Intune](how-to-get-support-for-microsoft-intune.md) to find more ways to get help.
+If you are having problems deploying and managing apps with Intune, start here.
+This topic contains some common problems you might encounter together with solutions.

-## Typical app deployment problems
+## Common app deployment problems

-### If you can’t log in to the Microsoft Intune company portal
+### Users can’t log in to the Intune Company Portal

-1. Check to see if your account exists in the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854) or if it is disabled.

-2. Make sure that you are provisioned on this account in the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854).
+1. Ensure the users account exists, and is enabled in the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854).

-3. In the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854), make sure that you are using the right user name and password to log in to Intune and that it is in the format: **joe@domain.com**.
+3. In the [Office 365 portal](http://go.microsoft.com/fwlink/p/?LinkId=698854), make sure the user is entering the right user name ato log in to Intune and that it is in the format: **joe@domain.com**.
+If the user seems to be entering the wrong password, ask them to reset it.

-### If the Contact IT information is missing in the company portal
+### Contact IT information is missing in the Company Portal

 1. In the Intune admin console, choose **Admin** &gt; **Company Portal**.